hvpaiva/dotfiles/README.md

 ## Acknowledge

-This repo is hardly inspired in [jeffreytse](https://github.com/jeffreytse/dotfiles) dotfiles.
+This repo is inspired in [jeffreytse](https://github.com/jeffreytse/dotfiles) dotfiles.